FranThe3rd/FranThe3rd/README.md

 <h1 align="center">Hi 👋 I'm Francisco Figueroa</h1>

 # 💫 About Me:
-I am a third-year computer engineering student at Moravian University, mostly a front-end developer.
+I am a third-year computer science student at Moravian University, mostly a front-end developer.
 ## 🚀 What I'm Up To

 - 💻 Learning how to make Spring Boot applications with PostgreSQL.